mlpack/mlboard/examples/image.md

   mlboard::FileWriter f1("temp");

   // Following line are just there to come up with a arma::mat of images.
-  // If you aldeardy have a matrix with images you can avoid the following lines. arma::Mat<unsigned char> matrix;
+  // If you already have a matrix with images you can avoid the following lines. arma::Mat<unsigned char> matrix;
   mlpack::data::ImageInfo info;
   std::vector<std::string> files = {"./assets/single_image.jpg",